Nikki Craft: 1970s

 In 1979, Craft helped organize the first Myth California Anti-Pageant in Santa Cruz, California.
-In 1980 Craft joined other pageant protesters and over the next nine years conducted other actions, including throwing raw meat on the stage and pouring the blood of raped women across a pageant entryway.
-One year three men locked arms on stage, yelling "Men Resist Sexism!
-Men Resist Sexism!" preventing the crowning until they were dragged away.
-There were many arrests, and each year the crowds grew larger at the anti-pageant protests which later resulted in the Miss California pageant leaving Santa Cruz.
+In 1980 Craft joined other pageant protesters and over the next nine years conducted other actions, including throwing raw meat on the stage.
 The protests continued in San Diego and in 1988, after the pageant left Santa Cruz and moved to San Diego, the winner of a local pageant unveiled a banner from her bra at the state finals that read "Pageants Hurt All Women."
 A documentary called Miss... or Myth? examines these protests.